Dig deep into the concept of metabolic exercise and how it helps promote weight loss, burn calories, and build muscle.

 Interval Training Tip

-Swallow your too-busy-for-exercise excuses and read up on some research that supports the benefits of high-intensity interval training (HIIT).
+Swallow your too-busy-for-exercise excuses and read up on some research that supports the benefits of the widely accepted high-intensity interval training (HIIT).
 High-intensity interval training is characterized by intermittent periods of work and rest.

 It may include bouts lasting seconds to minutes.
 Studies have shown that sessions of high-intensity exercise can be as effective, physiologically, as longer periods of prolonged endurance exercise.